How to Get a Deaf Person’s Attention

 get a deaf person's attention. tapping shoulder

-How to get a Deaf person’s attention can throw people for a loop.
+Trying to get a Deaf person’s attention can give people pause.
 Those unfamiliar are sometimes at a loss when they don’t have eye contact with the Deaf person.
 Like… you don’t want to be rude.

 I get it.